VirtualFlyBrain/VFB_2/specs/use_stories.md

 Some characters:

-Sarah, a regular fly biologist with little neuro background whose favourite gene, ketchup has an allele with a behavioral/neuroanatomical phenotype, she wants to find.
+Sarah: a regular fly biologist with little neuro background whose favourite gene, ketchup has an allele with a behavioral and neuroanatomical phenotypes, she wants to find:
+    Other genes whose alleles have similar phenotypes

 Ayako: A postdoc trying to dissect the circuitry underlying a newly discovered ocellar sensory pathways.
-She wants to find new candidate neurons in the circuit and to find transgenes to drive expression candidate neurons and other neurons in the circuit.
+She wants to find new candidate neurons in the circuit and to find transgenes to drive expression in these and other neurons in the circuit.
+The story has to outline:
+      (a) How she will find records for known neurons in this pathway?
+          Query by name
+          Query by function?
+      (b) How she will find known and potential drivers for these neurons?
+      (c) How she will find potential circuit partners

+Giorgio: A Drosophila neurobiologist who is reasonably experienced at image manipulation.
+He has lots of images of single neurons that he want to use to query by image to:
+     (a) Find out if they map to known neurons
+     (b) Find known and potential drivers